bencoster/video2video/README.md

 # Changes made in this fork:
 This is my first attempt at working on a github script.
 This is a fork from rishbobb/video2video which added Controlnet and direct Video support came from Filarius/video2video fork.
 Happy to be corrected

+## Backgound
+This is a script for Automatic1111 which can be installed following the instructions at https://github.com/AUTOMATIC1111/stable-diffusion-webui/

 ## Installation
 To install the video2video package from its Github repository on Windows, you can follow these steps.
 Remember to hit enter/return key on each command: